 No.

 To go back to the Hero’s Quest in the Arthurian Legend, we do not hide out in some little hidden corner of safety.
 Rather, we enter the forest at precisely the point where it seems the darkest.
 For it is, as we found in our exploration of Oedipus Rex, the things that we (and our family) bury in the darkness…which we bury alive.
-And in this way, they will continue operating below the surface in our personal and generational unconscious…until we are enabled to finally confront them in all their darkness.
+And in this way, they will continue operating below the surface in our personal and generational unconscious…until we are enabled by the grace of Christ to finally confront them in all their darkness.

 Yet to do this requires the fruit of the Spirit of hypomonḗ.

 Hypomonḗ, then, is that which the Holy Spirit Himself gives us.
-And this gift, which is freely given to us, then operates within us carrying us through all the “slings and arrows” of our life in This Fallen Age into the glory of eternity.
+And this gift, which is freely given to us, operates within us carrying us through all the “slings and arrows” of our life in This Fallen Age into the glory of eternity.
 This, then, is the dimension of hypomonḗ as it relates to our eternal salvation.

 Which is what the next verse makes absolutely clear.